Last Updated on July 14, 2021 by PixelPluck

 Check price & review: Sigma 50mm f/1.4

-If landscapes are your genre then an ultra-wide angle lens is a must.
-You may spend a fortune on the Nikon and Canon counterparts but the Tokina 11-16 f/2.8 will save you if your budget is less.
-Ultra wide angle lenses present an unique perspective where the background goes further back and the foreground looks relatively larger when compared to the original view.
+If landscapes are your genre then an ultra-wide-angle lens is a must.
+You may spend a fortune on the Nikon and Canon counterparts but the Tokina 11-16 f/2.8 will save you a lot of money.
+Ultra wide-angle lenses present a unique perspective where the background goes further back and the foreground looks relatively larger when compared to the original view.
 This opens up a creative corridor.
-Be it astrophotography or landscapes, the f/2.8 couples with 11mm wide angle will help you there.
-The lens is one of the favorite for all professionals who don’t want to splurge on the branded ones from Nikon or Canon.
+Be it astrophotography or landscapes, the f/2.8 coupled with an 11mm wide-angle will help you there.
+The lens is one of the favorites for all professionals who don’t want to splurge on the branded ones from Nikon or Canon.

 Check price & review: Tokina 11-16mm f/2.8

 When it comes to portrait there is no substitute for the ultra-sharp 135mm from the house of Nikon & Canon.
-While Nikon’s 135mm has not been updated in last 25 years, the Canon’s is relatively newer.
-They are among the list of dream lens of any fashion and portrait photographer.
+While Nikon’s 135mm has not been updated in the last 25 years, the Canon’s is relatively newer.
+They are among the list of dream lenses of any fashion and portrait photographer.
 It offers incredibly sharp image quality and pleasant bokeh.
 Canon professionals call it “the lord of the red rings“.
-It is sharper than the most used 70-200mm f/2.8 and the f/2.0 makes it a winner under low light.
+It is sharper than the most popular 70-200mm f/2.8.
+The f/2 aperture makes it a winner under low light.
 There is a cheaper alternative from Rokinon.
 The 135mm is one the most special lens among the 10 dream lens for every photographer.

-Check price just in case 😉 : Leica 50mm f/0.95 and don’t forget to get a Leica M series camera with this.
+Check price just in case you need it ;): Leica 50mm f/0.95 and don’t forget to pair a Leica M series camera with this.

 We hope you enjoyed this insightful and informative list of 10 dream lens for every photographer.
 Which one is your dream lens?
-Let us know in comments below.
+Let us know in the comments below.